Rank #1 on Google Maps

 Step 10: Install Skills As You Need Them

 Skills are modular add-ons.
 They expand what your agent can do.
-They’re the difference between a chatbot that answers questions and an agent that actually gets work done.
+They’re the difference between a chatbot that answers questions and an agent that gets work done.

 Common starting Skills: